Insect Craft: Plastic Egg Tray Caterpillar

 STEPS IN DOING THIS CATERPILLAR CRAFT

 STEP #1: Caterpillars come in different colors, let child paint egg container with any color of choice.
-It is best to use acrylic paint for this as this is the type of paint that tends to stick better on this type of plastic material we are using compare to water-based paints which tends to peel or wear off when they dry.
+It is best to use acrylic paint for this as this is the type of paint that tends to stick better on this type of plastic material as compared to poster or tempera paint which tends to peel or wear off when they dry.
 Set aside painted egg container to dry under the heat of the sun or in front of an electric fan.

 STEP #2: Once egg container is dry, let child decorate any accessory of choice on top and side of egg container.
 You may use buttons or paper circles.

-STEP #3: Next, cut the right length of fuzzy wire or pipe cleaner and let child glue on caterpillar to create antennas.
+STEP #3: Next, cut the right length of fuzzy wire or pipe cleaner, put hot glue and assist child to glue fuzzy wires on the spot for the caterpillar antennas.

 STEP #4: Next, let child glue googly eyes, you may get colorful with the eyes and try a variety of googly eye colors and types or you may use small beads as eyes of caterpillar.
 Add hot glue and assist child to glue googly eyes or beads on the spot.
 You may add a caterpillar nose or not.
 You can use a large bead as nose of caterpillar.

-STEP #5: Finally, cut a small piece of string, fuzzy wire or pipe cleaner, put tiny hot glue on the spot and assist child in gluing piece of string or fuzzy wire on it as mouth of caterpillar.
+STEP #5: Finally, cut some short pieces of fuzzy wire or pipe cleaner, put tiny hot glue and assist child in gluing fuzzy wire on the spot to add a caterpillar mouth.

-And there goes your "PLASTIC EGG TRAY CATERPILLAR".
+And there goes your colorful and fun looking plastic egg tray caterpillars!
 Get the kids creating with their own version of this caterpillar craft today!

 MATERIALS FOR THIS CRAFT